 Join your host, Caroline, and discover the secular tradition of Portuguese tiles (Azulejos).
-In this adventure you'll not only learn all about Azulejos, from the origins to the contemporary use but above all, you'll have the opportunity to paint your very own tile since there's no better way to learn something than experiencing it.
+In this adventure you'll not only learn all about Azulejos, from the origins to their contemporary use but above all, you'll have the opportunity to paint your very own tile since there's no better way to learn something than experiencing it.
 Caroline will explain to you how to do it and you will have the choice between several models and keep an unforgettable memory of your visit to Lisbon.
-This workshop will happen in one of the iconic neighborhood in town.
-You'll get the chance to bring with you 2 Tiles, but they need to be cooked, so you will have them after a couple of days.
+This workshop will happen in one of the iconic neighborhoods in town.

 All materials needed to do the painting

 Take away gift - 2 painted and cooked tiles

 Know Before You Go

 Weather Dependent: No